 We may earn money or products from the companies mentioned in this post.

 Did you know that there are only THREE sutras dedicated to the physical practice of yoga?
 Seriously!
 Only three!
 And think of the whole booming industry, that has exploded from these three sutras.
 I’ve noticed that yoga asana practice is typically what brings most practitioners into the world of yoga wellness.
 It’s such a small part of the circle, but the most easily accessible and integrative into our lives.
-How WELL do you feel after a yoga practice?
+How good do you feel after a yoga practice?
 Yeah.
-It’s pretty good.
+Pretty amazing.
 It’s what hooks us.

 Asana brings natural comfort and joy during yoga practice and our body becomes steady.
 What’s great about the physical practice of Yoga is that we link our movements to our breath.
 This breathing technique is typically slower and helps to calm the body and the mind.